 Or maybe I was wrong.
 Maybe the guy I was waiting on really did have a monkey on his back.
 Maybe he had every intention of showing up tonight… at least until he fell down a lift shaft to the distant sound of a cackling gypsy.
 From my perspective, it didn’t much matter.
 Well, not really.
-The job was a write-off and I’d wasted an entire evening doing bugger all.
+The job was a write-off, and I’d wasted an entire evening doing sweet FA.
 Those were the facts.

-Walking through the door of the pub came a man, middle-aged and wearing a face like a dropped flan.
+Walking through the pub door came a man, middle-aged and wearing a face like a dropped flan.
 Was this my jinxed client?
 Was this the man who was going to pull me out of my professional slump and offer up some decent work to chew on?

 The feller with the face shuffled by me and took a seat at the bar before ordering a pint of something brown and bubbly.
 Lenny, the landlord, reluctantly heaved his elbows off the bartop and obliged.

-I just realised I haven’t really set the scene.
+I just realised I haven’t really set the scene for you.
 Sorry about that.
-Give me a sec and I’ll paint you a picture.
+Give me a sec and I’ll paint a proper picture.
 Okay, where to start?
 Tell you what, why don’t we kick off with my favourite subject: me.
 My name’s Jake Fletcher.
 I’m six-feet tall, easy on the eye, and I dress in a tidy black suit (a nice one, not something off a Moss Bros clearance rack).
 At this point in the story, I’m in The Beehive, specifically The Beehive’s saloon bar.
-The bar is a sort of speakeasy, a place for a certain… subset of London society to relax and tip their elbows among their own kind.
+The bar is a sort of speakeasy; a place for a certain… subset of London society to relax and tip their elbows among their own kind.
 I’ll get into the details later; right now, let me just give you some atmos.

 He leaned around the man at the bar and fixed his deep-set eyes on me.
 ‘Been stood up, Fletcher?’